QuakeWatch Server Manual

 The path and file name for the

 client-versions-information file.
-This XML-format file configures
+This XML-format file

-Client-Versions-Information File"
+"Example Client-Versions-Information

-section for a sample of this file's contents.
+File" section for a sample of this file's contents.
 The

-'clientVersionsInfoFile' parameter may specify a local file or a URL to
+'clientVersionsInfoFile' parameter may specify a local file or a URL

-a remote file.
-If
+to a remote file.

-this parameter is not specified then it will default to an empty string
+If this parameter is not specified then it will

-(no file).
-The server will poll the client-versions-information file and
+The server will poll the

-will automatically reload its contents if the file is
+file and will automatically reload its contents

-modified.
-The delay time between polls is specified by the
+if the file is modified.
+The delay time between polls is

-'clientVInfoPollDelaySecs' parameter.
+specified by the 'clientVInfoPollDelaySecs' parameter.

 clientVInfoPollDelaySecs = ##